FantasticFiasco/todo-cqrs/README.md

 #### Requirements

-- **State must be strongly consistent, i.e. changes introduced by commands must immediately be reflected in the read model**
+- **State should be strongly consistent, i.e. changes introduced by commands should immediately be reflected in the read model**
-- **State does not need to be durable, we can accept losing it given application termination**
+- **State does not need to be durable, clients can accept losing it given application restart**

 #### Solution